 The center’s objectives include safeguarding information, communications network and governmental information systems in the Emirate of Dubai in addition to enhancing, adjusting and implementing the necessary methods in the realm of cyber security and raising efficiency by which information is maintained and circulated among the governmental entities in the Emirate.
 Additionally, the center is also responsible to develop the strategic plans to confront any risks or threats to the government information in coordination with all concerned government authorities.

-Director General - Dubai Electronic Security Center
+Chief Executive - Dubai Electronic Security Center, Digital Dubai

 With over 18 years of experience serving in the government sector, Al Shaibani has been associated with DESC since its establishment.
 He has held several senior positions there including being a member of the organization’s Board of Directors.
 Recognized as one of the founding members of DESC, Al Shaibani has made valuable contributions towards the growth and development of the Center.

 Al Shaibani graduated from the Etisalat University College (now known as Khalifa University of Science, Technology and Research – KUSTAR), Sharjah in 1995, then he went to receive his Master’s Degree in Microelectronics Systems Design from Central England University (now known as Birmingham City University) in the UK in 1997.